Getting fundamental and price data for international stocks

 Getting data on foreign stocks is much more awkward than you’d expect.
-That’s because most data providers catering to individual investor still focus on just one or two countries, rather than offering a global service.
+That’s because most data providers catering to individual investors still focus on just one or two countries, rather than offering a global service.

 While you can usually find a data service for each international market, it’s hard to get them all in one account.
-This is a real inconvenience, since most investors don’t want 30 separate data accounts, many of which they’ll use only once a year.
+This is a real inconvenience, since most investors don’t want 10 separate data accounts, many of which they’ll use only once a year.

 The good news is that there are providers that cater to investors with smaller budgets.
 The bad news is that still seems to be a gap in the market for sensibly priced but reasonably comprehensive data.
 Either you get less data than you ideally want or you pay through the nose for more than you need.